Table of Contents

 As you can see, serialized record has the following parts:

-: The value contained in the record.
-Stored in the remainingrecord_length - metadata_len - 4
+metadata_len: The number of bytes required to represent serializedmetadata.
+Stored asu32in4bytes.metadata: The metadata associated with the record.
+Stored inmetadata_lenbytes.value: The value contained in the record.
+Stored in the remainingrecord_length - metadata_len - 4bytes.

 That looks more involved than it actually is.
 Still, let's go through it once: